derekwu009/cse15l-lab-reports/lab-report-3.md

 ```
 * This command searches the `government` directory and displays all of the files containing the pattern `drug`.
   This can be useful when you want to know which files contains which drug so you can navigate to them quicker.

+# Source Citing
+All these command-line options were found using `grep --help` in the terminal.